eProsima/DDS-Router/docs/rst/examples/wan_example.rst

 Simple Participant
 ------------------

-This Participant is configured by a name, a type and the Domain Id, in this case ``0``.
+This Participant is configured by a name, a kind and the Domain Id, in this case ``0``.

 .. literalinclude:: ../../resources/examples/wan_server.yaml
     :language: yaml